 12.3(3) Request for access.
 Requests for access to open records may be made in writing or in person.
+The office may also accommodate telephone requests where appropriate.
 Requests shall identify the particular records sought by name or description in order to facilitate the location of the record.
 Mail, email or telephone requests shall include the name, address, email address and telephone number of the person requesting the information.
 A person shall not be required to give a reason for requesting an open record.